 Victims of physical assault are advised to not remove clothing items worn during or following an assault, as they frequently contain valuable fiber, hair, and fluid evidence.
 Don't bathe or wash, or otherwise clean the environment in which the assault occurred.
-You can obtain a forensic examination at
+Completing a forensic examination does not require you to file a police report, but having a forensic examination will help preserve evidence in case you decide at a later date to file a police report.
+Victims are also advised to retain evidence in electronic formats (e.g., text messages, emails, photos, social media posts, screenshots, etc.).
+Such evidence is valuable in all situations, and it may be the only type of evidence available in instances of stalking.